-- Library staff member receiving a complaint will refer the complainant to the Library Director and have the person fill out the Materials Reconsideration Request Form.
-The staff member should explain that the library has materials for everyone, and everything goes through our selection process or is purchased because of patron requests. - 2.
-If the patron wants to go forward with their challenge, they must submit the completed Materials Reconsideration Request Form.
+- 1. Library staff member receiving a complaint will refer the complainant to the Library Director and have the person fill out the Materials Reconsideration Request Form.
+The staff member should explain that the Library complies with the Bancroft Public Library Material Selection Policy. - 2.
+If the patron wants to go forward with their challenge, they must submit the completed Material Reconsideration Request Form.
 After that, the Director will review the material, search for critical information and awards, and put together a report. - 3.
 The Director then responds to the patron with the decision on what will happen with the material.
 If unhappy with the response, the patron can then appeal the Director's decision to the Board of Trustees who will make the final decision.